kilel/DGraphMark/README.md

      6. median;
      7. trird quartile;
      8. maximum;
-  3. all statistics prints on screen and writes to file "./dgmarkStatistics/dgmark_stat_YYYY-MM-DDThh-mm-ss.properties" in machine-readable format.
+  3. all statistics prints on screen and writes to file "./dgmarkStatistics/dgmark_stat_YYYY-MM-DDThh-mm-ss.properties" in machine-readable format;
+4. random numbers generation
+  1. implemented simple method of generation.
+Results of rand() (from cstdib) are concatinated to provide 64 bit random value;
+  2. seed is generated separately for each node (based on it's rank);
+  3. this method is used, because it provides compability with compilers without c++11 functions. (<random>)

 What to be done:

-1. write random numbers generator to replace rand();
-2. write Kronecker graph generator and compare with simple one;
+1. write Kronecker graph generator and compare with simple one;
-3. test work on several machines with different architectures and realizations of MPI to find problems.
+2. test work on several machines with different architectures and realizations of MPI to find problems.